mledoze/countries/README.md

  - the country name

- - the country top-level domain
+ - the country top-level domain (tld)

  - the country code ISO 3166-1 alpha-2 (cca2)